johnliu55tw/debian-packaging/README.md

 $ quilt refresh
 ```

-You can also add description to the patch using `quilt`:
+You can also add a description to the patch using `quilt`:
 ```bash
 $ quilt header --dep3 -e
 ```